smaerdlatigid/BodySegmentation/README.md

 # Body Segmentation

-Machine learning based segmentation algorithm in Unity using TensorFlow and the Webcam.
-Compatible with Android + iOS.
+Crop out the background of your webcam in real time with a machine learning tool.
+A [body segmentation](https://www.tensorflow.org/lite/models/segmentation/overview) algorithm is used on the webcam feed to differentiate between people and not.
+The app is built with Unity using the universal render pipline and is compatible with Android and iOS.

 ![body gif](body_segmentation_beta.gif)

 Tested on Windows
 Unity 2019.3

-For more information please see : https://github.com/asus4/tf-lite-unity-sample
+For more TensorFlow Examples please see : https://github.com/asus4/tf-lite-unity-sample

 ## How to build tensorflow lite for Unity